centrifuge/documentation/docs/getting-started/install-cent-node.md

 1. Download and install the latest [centrifuge binary](https://github.com/centrifuge/go-centrifuge/releases).

      If you want to build the node from source, follow the description in the [source code](https://github.com/centrifuge/go-centrifuge/blob/develop/README.md).

 2. Add the Centrifuge binary to the `$PATH`.
 Or, modify the command invocation to point to the correct library.

-3. Create the `config.yaml` file using the `createconfig` utility:
+3. Create the `config.yaml` file using the `createconfig` utility, as seen in the example below.

+   Note that the target direction -t should be specified with an absolute path.

+   Please be sure that the address you have specified via the keyfile has been fueled.

   ```bash
   $ centrifuge createconfig \\